The story behind King Charles’s ‘sausage fingers’

 Photographs of the King’s swollen-looking fingers have gone viral on several occasions

-Charles III will be crowned Britain’s new king at the coronation ceremony in Westminster Abbey today (Saturday 6 May).
+Charles III was crowned King in the coronation ceremony in Westminster Abbey on Saturday (6 May).

 The former Prince of Wales ascended the throne following the death of his mother Queen Elizabeth II, the country’s longest-serving monarch.